Hertzccc/PythonExamples/README.md

 # PythonExamples
-Examples for kids to learn python programming
+Examples for kids to learn python programming.

+Please read TestTurtle/readme.pdf for an overview